srihitha2005/Classical-Song-Recommendation-System-Based-on-Pahar/README.md

 The data is taken from “neerajaabhyankar/hindustani-raag-small” from huggingface.

 ## Files
-* A notebook file named positive news recommndation system.ipynb containing the code and output
+* A notebook file named song_recommendation_system.ipynb containing the code and output
 * A file named documentation contating thiking_process, Choice of Dataset,Challenges and their possible solutions, Initial compromises that might get better in future versions

 ### Features